ansible/ansible-container-examples/django-admin/README.md

 ## Why?

 The standard Postgresql image found on Docker Hub does not comply with the [OpenShift-Specific Guidelines] (https://docs.openshift.com/online/creating_images/guidelines.html) for creating images.
-In particular OpenShift v3 requires that an images run as an arbitrary User ID and not as a privileged user.
+In particular OpenShift v3 requires that an image run as an arbitrary User ID and not as a privileged user.
 The standard Postgresql image expects to run as a privileged user so that it can `chown` and `chmod` mount points, making them owned by and accessible to the postgresql user.